Elephant in the Room: How the Outdoor Industry Is Tackling Its Dependence on Polybags

 The nonprofit helped introduce the Break Free from Plastic Pollution Act of 2020 in Congress, an act that forces companies producing plastics to either develop sustainable end-of-life solutions for plastics or turn away from them altogether.
 The act didn’t pass in 2020, but was reintroduced in 2021 backed by over 400 environmental advocacy groups.
 Congress is set to vote on it later this year.

-“We are definitely headed in the right direction,” Lincoln says.
+“We are definitely headed in the right direction,” Lincoln said.
 “Both brands and manufacturers want this change—unraveling the system will just take time.”